 Modern Materials Handling, and

 Supply Chain Management Review.
-Jeff works and lives in Cape Elizabeth, Maine, where he covers all aspects of the supply chain, logistics, freight transportation, and materials handling sectors on a daily basis.
+Jeff lives and works in Cape Elizabeth, Maine, where he covers all aspects of the supply chain, logistics, freight transport, and products managing sectors every day.

 Contact Jeff Berman